 Early History of the McSheedy family

-Another 241 words (17 lines of text) are included under the topic Early McSheedy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McSheedy research.
+Another 107 words (8 lines of text) are included under the topic Early McSheedy History in all our PDF Extended History products and printed products wherever possible.

 McSheedy Spelling Variations

 Names during the Middle Ages were typically recorded as they sounded and in many cases, one's surname spelling changed with each record.
 Spelling variations revealed in the search for the origin of the McSheedy family name include Sheedy, McSheedy, O'Sheedy, Sheady, Silk, Silke and many more.